-The show ran from Wednesday, October 12 runs until Saturday, October 15.
+The show ran from Wednesday, October 12 to Saturday, October 15.

-A strong local cast of 18, under the expert direction of Cherine Hill, features the wonderful singing and acting of Adam Owen-Jones, the comedy of Sandria Stewart and the pathos that Karen MacGarvey brings to her role as Hannah.
+A strong local cast of 18, under the expert direction of Cherine Hill, featured the wonderful singing and acting of Adam Owen-Jones, the comedy of Sandria Stewart and the pathos that Karen MacGarvey brought to her role as Hannah.

-John Nelson is the lead as Dafydd ap Llewellyn, the director of the Pendon Amateur Light Operatic Society.
+John Nelson was the lead as Dafydd ap Llewellyn, the director of the Pendon Amateur Light Operatic Society.

-John Griswold is Mr Ames and the impressive list also included Leigh Steedman, Dave Ballinger and many more.
+John Griswold was Mr Ames and the impressive list also inlcuded Leigh Steedman, Dave Ballinger and many more.

 You may also want to watch: